Daniel Huston Jr.: Post Civil War

 Huston was promoted to colonel of the 5th U.S. Infantry on February 6, 1882, and retired from the service on June 22, 1882.
 During his service following the Civil War he commanded the post of Fort Gibson in the Indian Territory.
 In 1872 Huston constructed Fort McKean in the Dakota Territory which was later renamed Fort Abraham Lincoln.

-Colonel Huston died in 1884 and is buried in Arlington National Cemetery.
+Colonel Huston died in Burlington, New Jersey on December 2, 1884 and is buried in Arlington National Cemetery.